ABI-Tutorials/DTP-Project-ParameterEstimation/source/index.rst

    Illustrations of the fibrous nature of cardiac tissue.

 In this project, we use the simplified geometric model shown in :numref:`fig_dtp_cp_estimationproject_mesh`.
-While this is a relatively trivial model, it is a reasonable approximation to an often used experimental preparation - the cardiac trabeculae.
-An example trabecula https://youtu.be/_VHZyPEpxsc
+While this is a relatively trivial model, it is a reasonable approximation to an often used experimental preparation - the `cardiac trabecula <https://en.wikipedia.org/wiki/Trabeculae_carneae>`_.

 .. _fig_dtp_cp_estimationproject_mesh: